 No direct habitat damage is known in purse seine fisheries.
 Such damage is unlikely due to the gear types used (Source SPRFMO 2014).
-Artisanal purse seines can reach dimensions of 30 fathoms depth by 240 fathoms length (approx. $55 \text{ m} \times 249 \text{ m}$ ) while industrial purse seines can reach up to $60 \times 500 \text{ fathoms}$ (approx. $110 \text{ m} \times 915 \text{ m}$ ).
+Artisanal purse seines can reach dimensions of 30 fathoms depth by 240 fathoms length (approx. 55 m x 249 m) while industrial purse seines can reach up to 60×500 fathoms (approx. 110 m x 915 m).
 This assessment is focussed on industrial purse seine and in general, the impact of this fishing gear on the seafloor is not a subject under technical or scientific debate, since these nets are usually deployed at greater depths, where bottom contact does not occur.

 Footprint of the fishery is also available due to the use of VMS therefore there is a monitoring system in place to avoid the entry in vulnerable and protected areas.
-Although as a pelagic fishery interaction with these areas are very rare.
+Although as a pelagic fishery, interactions with these areas are very rare.
+Therefore, sub-clause F2.2 is met.